CTSRD-CHERI/cheribsd-getting-started/src/morello-issues/README.md

   cannot instruct the firmware to boot only from the installed target, and not further USB sticks.

-**It is extremely important that you use the most recent firwmare with your Morello board, to avoid these and other issues present in earlier firmware releases.**
+**It is extremely important that you use the most recent firmware with your Morello board, to avoid these and other issues present in earlier firmware releases.**